 top of page

-I love to collaborate with like-minded people and brands.
-I love Edward Bulmer 's passion for all things conservation, sustainable, eco and nature-based, Oliver Heath 's love of creating healthy homes with Biophilic design and bringing the outside in and Lynsey Ford 's sensitive approach to sustainable design that is very client-focused for well-being in the home.
-If you share my passion for sustainable and eco-friendly interiors then please get in touch.
+I feel inspired when collaborating with like-minded people and brands.
+I love Edward Bulmer 's commitment for all things conservation, sustainable, eco and nature-based; Oliver Heath 's passion for creating healthy homes with Biophilic design and connecting people and places back with Nature and Lynsey Ford 's sensitive approach to sustainable design that is very client-focused for well-being in the home.
+If you are an Interior Designer or Maker and share my passion for sustainable and eco-friendly interiors then please get in touch.

 00E85086-7E76-42C4-83C5-9D8AD0611FCD.jpeg